richwill28/nus-cheatsheets/CS2113T/README.md

 **AY21/22 SEM 1, taught by Prof. Akshay Narayan.**

 This module introduces students to the systematic and rigorous development of software systems.
 It covers requirements, design, implementation, quality assurance, and project management aspects of small-to-medium size multi-person software projects.
-The module covers Object Oriented Programming Paradigm with Java.
+The module also covers Object Oriented Programming Paradigm with Java.

 Unfortunately, CS2113T does not cover as much depth as CS2030S in terms of OOP.
 It is also much easier and has significantly less content compared with